stakater/mto-docs/content/integrations/grafana/readme.md

   deletionPolicy: Delete
 ```

-> GEX uses the Grafana `HTTP` API to manage configuration directly in the Grafana database.
+> The MTO Grafana Extension uses the Grafana `HTTP` API to manage configuration directly in the Grafana database.
 > See [Appendix 11.5](#115-sso-modes) for how SSO modes map to this API.

 ---